-With the outline stroke feature in Adobe XD, you can easily customize paths, borders, and shapes, making scaling objects and exporting them to SVG for the web that much easier.
+With the outline stroke feature in Adobe XD, you can easily customise paths, borders and shapes, making scaling objects and exporting them to SVG for the web that much easier.
 Let me show you an example.

 That's just a quick look at the outline stroke feature.
 We can't wait to see what you'll create using this capability.